 The system that is used in the United States 🇺🇸.
 The most common is the customary, described in more detail below, which for men's shoes is one size shorter than the UK equivalent, making a men's 13 in the US the same size as a men's 12 in the UK.

-Shoe sizes in the United Kingdom 🇬🇧, Ireland 🇮🇪, India 🇮🇳, Pakistan 🇵🇰 and South Africa is based on the length of the last used to make the shoes, measured in barleycorns (1⁄3 inch) starting from the smallest size deemed practical, which is called size zero.
-It is not formally standardised.
+Shoe sizes in the United Kingdom 🇬🇧, Ireland 🇮🇪, India 🇮🇳, Pakistan 🇵🇰 and South Africa are based on the length of the last used to make the shoes, measured in barleycorns (1⁄3 inch) starting from the smallest size deemed practical, which is called size zero.
+It is not formally standardized.

 Australia system 🇦🇺.
-It uses UK-system, with a twist for women which have two sizes smaller (which also happens to be the same as the US system).
+It uses UK system, with a twist for women which has two sizes smaller (which also happens to be the same as the US system).

 In the Continental European system 🇪🇺, the shoe size is the length of the last, expressed in Paris points, for both sexes and for adults and children alike.

-Systems that is used in Brazil 🇧🇷.
-The EU-system but 2 sizes smaller, which in practice means that it's based on foot length instead of last (except for children).
+The system that is used in Brazil 🇧🇷.
+The EU system but 2 sizes smaller, which in practice means that it's based on foot length instead of last (except for children).
 Not a universal truth, but * probably the closest common view on things possible.
 Also used in the Middle East.

 Foot length in centimetres

-It's really huge problem to find right size which fit you.
-Women encounter with different situations.
-Sometimes shoe that feel cozy in the store can become just the opposite after couple of days out or a couple weeks of wear.
-Also the most common problem that sizes in even the most expensive shoes don't accommodate individual lengths and widths of feet.
-Another problems: Too Tight Straps, Blisters
+It's a really huge problem to find the right size which fits you.
+Women encounter different situations.
+Sometimes shoe that feel cozy in the store can become just the opposite after a couple of days out or a couple of weeks of wear.
+Also, the most common problem is that sizes in even the most expensive shoes don't accommodate individual lengths and widths of feet.
+Other problems: Too Tight Straps, Blisters